The History of the Pool:

 - All leads must be able to release on the take, either on lead clips, drop off inline, drop off helicopter rigs, or to be fished free running.

 - Fishing only from recognised swims.
-No stalking.

 - No leadcore or leaders of any description.